Darius Shu

-Darius Shu (born 5 May 1994) is a British cinematographer, film director and producer, best known for his work on the films His Hands, Mical and Secret Child.
+Darius Shu (born 5 May 1994) is a British cinematographer, film director and producer.
+He is best known for his work on the films His Hands, Mical and Secret Child.
 His directorial debut short film His Hands premiered at Tribeca Film Festival 2019 and was nominated for Best Narrative Short.
+The latest documentary he shot, Always, Asifa, part of a limited television series on ITVX and Sky TV, was nominated for a British Academy Television Award.
 Shu is the founder and managing director of Silverprince Pictures.

 Early life

 Shu started his career as a photographer before pursuing cinematography.
-He studied film production and cinematography at Arts University Bournemouth.
+He studied at the University of the West of England in Media and Journalism and also pursued a masters in film production and cinematography at Arts University Bournemouth.

 Career

 After graduating his bachelor's degree, Shu started shooting for luxury fashion magazines, music videos and documentaries.
 His love for filmmaking made him dive into cinematography.
 At the Bournemouth Film School, he shot Pardaa (2017) with director Kajri Babbar, which follows a story of an Indian-Muslim girl secretly sacrificing her religious morals in the need of money.
 The film became a Semi-Finalist at the 44th Student Academy Awards in Los Angeles.
 It premiered at Aesthetica Short Film Festival in the United Kingdom and premiered in India with an Outstanding Achievement Award at the Calcutta International Cult Film Festival in 2017.

-Shu was approached by producer Gordon Lewis and director Yew Weng Ho to shoot his new film Secret Child in 2017.
-The film is based on Gordon Lewis' bestselling book, Secret Child.
-It starred Fiona Glascott (Brooklyn, Fantastic Beasts: The Crimes of Grindelwald), Austin Taylor (My Cousin Rachel, Doctor Who) and Aaron McCusker (Bohemian Rhapsody, Shameless).
+In 2017, Shu was approached by producer Gordon Lewis and director Yew Weng Ho to shoot their short film Secret Child, based on Lewis's memoir of the same title.
 Secret Child tells the true story in the 1950s that deals with a young boy hidden away from the world in a home for unmarried mothers called Regina Coeli in Dublin.
-The film was a breakthrough success for Shu as it won more than 20 international awards.
+The film was a breakthrough success for Shu, as it won more than 20 international awards.
 It had its world premiere at the Chinese Theatre in Hollywood at the HollyShorts Film Festival 2018 and received a nomination for Best Period Piece.
 For its London premiere at the New Renaissance Film Festival 2018, Secret Child won Best Debut Film.
-Producer Gordon Lewis is currently in talks to turn Secret Child into a television series.
 It is currently streaming on Omeleto's YouTube channel with over 450k+ views.

 Shu shot his second television-film with director Kajri Babbar, Khoj, which tells the story of a young teenage Punjabi bride, from being abandoned and betrayed to the pursuit of redemption.
 It premiered at Cannes Film Festival and went on to stream on ZEE5 in over 190+ countries around the world.